LeeO86/obs-mxl-plugin/README.md

 ## License

-These plugins are licensed under the Apache 2.0 License, consistent with the MXL SDK.
+These plugins are licensed under the [Apache 2.0 License](LICENSE).

 ## Support